pikawika/VUB-RL/project/README.md

 ## Base connect four pygame

 A basic implementation of a connect four game was made.
 This game was made using pygame and is adopted from [Nihar99](https://github.com/Nihar99/pygame) and [Solomonleo12345](https://github.com/solomonleo12345/ConnectFour-Game).
 This game can be played in dual player mode by executing the following commands.
-By default this will open the game graphically in a popup window and print the board to the terminal.
+By default, this will open the game graphically in a popup window and print the board to the terminal.

 ```bash